-Fig 1 shows a simplified block diagram of a MTL646 serial text display.
-The instrument is connected to a serial data galvanic isolator in the safe area via two, three or four wires that and bi-directional carry both power communication.
-The switch outputs may be controlled the operator switches and interrogated from the safe area via the serial communication link.
+Fig 1 shows a simplified block diagram of a MTL647 serial text display.
+The instrument is connected to a serial data galvanic isolator in the safe area via two, three or four wires that carry both power and bi-directional communication.
+The switch outputs may be the operator switches controlled and interrogated from the safe area via the serial communication link.

-The MTL646 serial text display has been designed to operate with a certified galvanic isolator that has an RS232 or RS422 safe area port.
-This enables the MTL646 to be controlled and interrogated by a process computer or a dedicated instrument such as a PLC.
+The MTL647 serial text display has been designed to operate with a certified galvanic isolator that has an RS232 or RS422 safe area port.
+This enables the MTL647 to be controlled and interrogated by a process computer or a dedicated instrument such as a PLC.

 Installation and commissioning are simple.
-An MTL646 serial text display may be operated on a simple two-wire system that provides both power and bi-directional communications.
-Two MTL646 displays with separate addresses may be multi-dropped from a two-wire system and up to four displays from a three-wire system.
-Up to 14 serial text displays may be address from one RS232 or 422 port.
+A MTL647 serial text display may be operated on a simple two-wire system that provides both power and bi-directional communications.
+Two MTL647 displays with separate addresses may be multi-dropped from a two-wire system and up to four displays from a three-wire system.
+Up to 14 serial text displays may be addressed from one RS232 or 422 port.

 Section 7 of this manual includes a summary of the MTL programming protocol and instruction set.
-Detailed information is contained in the Programming Guide. which may he downloaded from the MTL web site www.mtl-inst.com
+Detailed information is contained in the Programming Guide which may be downloaded from the MTL website www.mtl-inst.com

-Fig 1 Simplified block diagram of MTL646
+Fig 1 Simplified block diagram of MTL647

-2.1 MTL646/7 protocol
+2.1 MTL protocol

-MTL646/7 protocol enables text to be written anywhere on the screen in five different font sizes, together with lines, boxes and bargraphs.
+MTL protocol enables text to be written anywhere on the screen in five different font sizes, together with lines, boxes and bargraphs.
 Simple bit map graphics may also be downloaded to the display and all characters can be reversed or flashed.
 Information may also be written to a hidden screen that may be displayed when required.

-The protocol enables each of the six front panel push-buttons to be interrogated so they may be used for operator controls.
-By displaying the switch function on the screen adjacent to the button, 'soft switches' can be created.
-If larger industrial size push-buttons are required, these may be connected to the MTL646 terminals.
-When external switches are used the instrument front panel switches are disabled.
+The protocol enables each of the four front panel push-buttons to be interrogated so they may be used for operator controls.
+If larger industrial size push-buttons are required, six may be connected to the MTL647 terminals.
+When external switches are used the instrument front panel push-buttons are disabled.